 - H.R.
 4181 (103rd): Multiethnic Placement Act of 1994

-From Jan 1983 to Nov 1994, Wheat missed 179 of 5,680 roll call votes, which is 3.2%.
-This is better than the median of 3.4% among the lifetime records of representatives serving in Nov 1994.
+From Jan 1983 to Nov 1994, Wheat missed 180 of 5,686 roll call votes, which is 3.2%.
+This is on par with the median of 3.4% among the lifetime records of representatives serving in Nov 1994.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information